PrunaAI/pruna/docs/user_manual/evaluate.rst

 Metric Call Types
 ~~~~~~~~~~~~~~~~~

-|pruna| metrics can operate in both single-model and pairwise modes.
+All |pruna| stateful metrics besides Image Quality Assessment (IQA) metrics can operate in both single-model and pairwise modes.

 - **Single-Model mode**: Each evaluation produces independent scores for the model being evaluated.
+IQA metrics are only supported in single-model mode.
 - **Pairwise mode**: Metrics compare a subsequent model against the first model evaluated by the agent and produce a single comparison score.

 Underneath the hood, the ``StatefulMetric`` class uses the ``call_type`` parameter to determine the order of the inputs.